skeeto/skeeto.github.com/_posts/2017-10-06-A-Branchless-UTF-8-Decoder.markdown

 Given the odd input zero-padding requirement and the artificial parameters of the benchmark, despite the supposed 20% speed boost under GCC, my branchless decoder is not really any better than the DFA decoder in practice.
 It's just a different approach.
+In practice I'd prefer Bjoern's DFA decoder.

 [bh]: http://bjoern.hoehrmann.de/utf-8/decoder/dfa/